yangyanzhe/AMCViewer/README.md

 ## Overview

-This source code provides a complete example application for viewing amc/asf motion capture data.
+This source code provides a template to implement cloth simulation.
+Please refer to the [course website](http://graphics.cs.cmu.edu/nsp/course/15464-s20/www/assignments/miniProject2.htm) for project instructions.

 ## Controls

 The application reads data from a directory tree, expecting one asf file and possibly several amc files per directory.
 Once the motion has been loaded, a
-* PAGEUP/PAGEDOWN selects motion for playback.
-On the Mac, hold down the fn key and type the up/down arrow keys.

-* SPACE to toggle 0x (pause), 0.1x (slow), 1x (normal) speed

-* TAB to toggle camera tracking,

 * ESC to quit